Department of Psychology

 Prerequisite(s): Applied statistics at the level of multiple regression

-Note(s): Students are encouraged to bring a laptop to this class to follow along with certain lessons
+Note(s): Students are encouraged to bring a laptop to this class to follow along with certain lessons.
+This class includes a lab on Fridays, to be scheduled based on TA availability.

 PSYC 30401.
 Psycholinguistics: Language Processing.
 100 Units.